Mine Radio Systems

 Miners usually use these systems underground, but they can also work in hazardous situations such as explosions or fires.
 It is designed to allow people in a mine to communicate with each other to make sure everyone stays safe.
-The system consists of two antennas required for communication and one receiver that puts out the signals.
-As with any radio communication system, there are three parts that make up a Mine Radio System: the transmitter, the receiver, and the antenna.
+These mining radio communication systems consist of two antennas required for communication and one receiver that puts out the signals.
+As with any radio communication system, there are three parts that make up a mine radio system: the transmitter, the receiver, and the antenna.

 The antenna determines the location of the signal.
-This part of the system controls where the signal will go and how much power it takes to reach a certain point on earth.
-In any Minesafe Radio System, two antennas are used, which are placed in different locations.
+This part of the mining radio communication systems control where the signal will go and how much power it takes to reach a certain point on earth.
+In any mine radio systems, two antennas are used, which are placed in different locations.
 The signals sent from these two antennas are received by a receiver, which can create a radio communication path between any two points of radio transmission.

 Safety of the Workforce

 Modern technology in mining can support real-time monitoring and control of machinery, people, and conditions.
-Radio communication is a necessity for miners, support groups, control rooms, and other personnel to stay in constant contact.
+Mining radio communication systems are a necessity for miners, support groups, control rooms, and other personnel to stay in constant contact.